enosis/text-haml/doc/Haml_WhitespaceSemanticsExtension_ImplementationNotes.md

     A new helper, get/set the string used for a single 'tab' of the OutputIndent.

+-   Escaped HtmlOutput

+    When an author requests HtmlOutput with parts of it transformed to prevent its later interpreted as part of Html document syntax, WSE Haml now implements an idempotent, fixed point, model:
+    _&amp;_ never becomes _&amp;amp;_.

+    Further, the transformation to character entity references is conditioned on doctype and Haml options.

+    For more about the motivations about this change, see Escaped HtmlOutput in the Glossary.

 As a quick preview of Haml with the WSE extensions, the following, with varying indent and nesting, just works: